emretinaz/political-awareness/README.md

 Section III:
-Eventually, this platform will also help citizens to express their ideas or desires from a imaginary political party, what to focus on, and what to avoid the most.
+Eventually, this platform will also help citizens to express their ideas or desires from an imaginary political party, what to focus on, and what to avoid the most.
 Therefore, political parties can see what citizens care about the most and the least.